wlg1/wlg1.github.io/notion/notes/Notes/Papers/Interpretability in the Wild/Path Patching.md

 Patch paths: h → R . h is the red node in pass C, R are yellow nodes in pass C

-Forward pass C: The purpose is to compute the yellow nodes R, whose only difference from their values in pass B is that their term h used to compute them is from pass A”
+Forward pass C: The purpose is to compute the yellow nodes R, whose only difference from their values in pass B is that their term h used to compute them is from pass A

 eg) In a simplified analogy, if R = p + q + h, then